Open an SME bank account in Hong Kong: tips and requirements

 Comparing the requirements for opening business accounts for SMEs

-Airwallex: Competitive advantages over traditional and virtual banks
+Airwallex: competitive advantages over traditional and virtual banks

 Backed by the new generation of financial technology, Airwallex offers much more than local banks.

-Airwallex also offers a full suite of financial technology products, including Borderless Cards.
+Airwallex also offers a full suite of financial technology products, including Corporate Cards.
 You can bypass the complications of applying for a corporate card through traditional banks, and create virtual employee cards instantly within a few clicks.
 Set spending limits for company expenses, eliminate the trouble of reimbursement altogether, and take 100% control of your operational budget.
-You can also connect our Borderless Cards with Apple Pay and Google Pay to easily handle both online and offline payments.
+You can also connect our Corporate Cards with Apple Pay and Google Pay to easily handle both online and offline payments.

 Sign up for free for our Airwallex Business Account today to unlock your business potential.